Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 ### Avoid variable names that are similar to function namesMATLAB has a wide variety of available functions.
 Some of these functions may share the same name with variables that you want to use in your code.
 For example, ‘path’ is a variable name that might be used to denote a file save location in a script, but is also a MATLAB function.
 When a MATLAB function name is used as a variable, that function will stop working in that script (which can cause unforseen problems).
 Wherever possible use variable names that are unlikely to have the same name as MATLAB functions.
 Similarly, try to avoid generic programming terms like ‘dir’ for variable names.
-If in doubt, enter

-`which ` or `help ` followed by the variable name into the command line, to see if an existing function shares the same name as your variable.
+If in doubt, enter `which ` or `help ` followed by the variable name into the command line, to see if an existing function shares the same name as your variable.

 ### Create informative variable names
 More generally, it is good practice to make your variable names as informative as possible.
 For example, rather than ‘path’ you could use the variable ‘filePath’ or ‘dataFilePath’ or ‘saveFilePath’.
 This helps anyone reading the code (including your future self) understand what each variable refers to without needing to see how it was defined earlier in the code.

 Another example would be replacing `maxf` with something like `maxForce` or `tstart` with `startTime`.
 However it is good not to make variable names too long (for example `maxForceForThisTrialInBlock1`) as they become difficult to read.
 The best balance is a succinct variable name that is still easily understood in the context of the code.
 When in doubt, always err towards longer variable names if it makes them easier to understand. ### Write informative comments
 It is also good to add comments that clearly explain what each section or chunk of the code is doing.
 Commenting takes time while writing the code, but greatly speeds up the debugging process (and you will always need to debug code).
 Using informative variable names and comments also contributes to an important secondary purpose of writing code: to show how an operation or calculation is performed.
 Clear code can be more easily modified and is easier adapt for use in other scripts, functions or projects.

+*TODO include examples of informative comments*

 ### Define hard-coded variables at the beginning of the script
 Wherever possible ‘hard-coded’ variables (values that are defined in the code but are often adjusted or changed) should be defined at the top of the script.
 This makes it easy to keep track of variables without digging through the bulk of the code in order to find them.